wfhartford/grpc-dagger-kotlin/README.md

 # grpc-dagger-kotlin
-Simple project using gRPC, dagger, and kotlin
+Simple project using gRPC, dagger, and kotlin.